Creating Experiences Worldwide Intents Music Festival . Netherlands

 Question.
-How different is it to create and implement events and experiences in international locations?
+How different is it to design and manage events and experiences in an international location?
+There's only one way to find out...

-The aim of the Creating Experiences Worldwide is to explore and examine the social phenomenon (e.g. culture, socio-economic, linguistic, geographical) and management practices (managing people and resources) for events and experiences through a multinational and interdisciplinary lens.
+The aim of the Creating Experiences Worldwide is to explore and examine the social phenomenon (e.g. culture, socio-economic, linguistic, geographical) that impact event/experience design and management practices (managing people and resources) for events and experiences through an international and interdisciplinary lens.

-To participate on the CEW: Netherlands Maymester course, students be registered for one of three following courses: RPTM 310, RPTM 415 or RPTM 395A.
+To participate on the CEW: Intents26 Spring course-Maymester Travel, students must register for one of the following Spring 26 courses: RPTM 310, RPTM 415 or RPTM 395A.
 In addition, students must apply for the program.

 Application Process & Application Fee (i.e. Deposit)